soswow/my-presentations/resume.md

 As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
 This is complete static client-side application that uses REST API on backend.
 I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
 It utilizes websockets for instantaneous synchronization and can also work offline.
+It's live right now and accessable on [http://new.toggl.com](http://new.toggl.com).
 [Screenshots](http://goo.gl/ock3gT)

 I wrote the web application for Toggl's hiring campaign as a personal initiative.
 Every applicant can test his or her knowledge and show their coding skills.
 [Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.

+I initiated and pushed through an idea of writing new mobile app using native technologies (the old one was unpretty mobile website wrapped with Cordova).
+Later I was in the team who created initial [beta version](http://blog.toggl.com/2014/03/new-android-app-sneak-peek-call-beta-testers/).

 ### 03/2012 - 03/2013 — Software Engineer for Web @ [Zeroturnaround](http://zeroturnaround.com)